wilson-practice/boolean/README.md

 <ul>
     <li>
         If the input is a file containing a Boolean network, then move the file into the directory <code>Boolean/data/networks</code>.
-The type of the file should be **network**.
+The type of the file should be <strong>network</strong>.
     </li>
     <li>
         If the input is a file containing transitions, then move the file into the directory <code>Boolean/data/transitions</code>.
-The type of the file should be **transitions**.
+The type of the file should be <strong>transitions</strong>.
     </li>
 </ul>